Free Course on Critical Language Awareness

 What does the course involve?

-The third week moves from analysis to action.
-Learners are encouraged not only to identify problematic narratives, but also to create alternative forms of communication that are clearer, more ethical, and socially responsible.
+The third, and last, week moves more clearly from analysis to action.
+We are encouraged not only to identify problematic narratives but also to create alternative forms of communication that are clearer, more ethical, and socially responsible.
+Participants explore how different ways of framing the same issue can lead to very different interpretations and reactions.

-Throughout the course, Claudi appears with interactive activities, short reflections, assigment and practical examples that make complex ideas feel accessible and engaging.
+Throughout the course, Claudi appears with interactive activities, short reflections, assignments, and practical examples that make complex ideas accessible, engaging, and surprisingly fun to explore.

 Image: Pyramid of Critical Language Awareness (CLA) Pedagogy.
 CLADES project.